AKheli/RepBench/README.md

 ### Results
 All results and plots will be added to `Results` folder.
 The accuracy results of all algorithms will be sequentially added for each scenario, dataset and anomaly type to: `Results/.../.../precision/error/`.
 The runtime results of all algorithms will be added to: `Results/.../.../runtime/`.
 The plots of some anomaylous parts of the time series together with its repair will be added to the folder `Results/.../precision/repair/`.

+#### Parameters
+The Parameters of the algorithms can be modified in [here](https://github.com/althausLuca/RepairBenchmark/blob/master/algorithms/parameters.toml)

 ### Examples
 1. Run a single algorithm (cdrec) on a single dataset (bafu5k) using one scenario (number of time series) and one anomaly (shift)